valtido/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

 &nbsp;
 ## Installation {#install}

 The SDK can be installed using [CocoaPods](http://cocoapods.org) or [Carthage](https://github.com/Carthage/Carthage).
-This is the recommended client for both Swift and Objective-C.
+This is the recommended client for both Swift and Objective-C. We also provide a pre-built version for every release which can be downloaded at [releases on GitHub](https://github.com/getsentry/sentry-cocoa/releases).

+&nbsp;
+#### Installing with CocoaPods
 We recommend installing Sentry with CocoaPods.
 To integrate Sentry into your Xcode project using CocoaPods, specify it in your _Podfile_:

 ```ruby